Our Queenstown Helicopter Pilots

 Luke is very familiar with the Southern Lakes area having provided many scenic flights for visitors around Aoraki, Fox Glacier, Franz Josef Glacier, Fiordland and Mt Aspiring National Park.

-In his spare time, Luke enjoying hunting, white-baiting, diving and generally just getting outdoors!
+In his spare time, Luke enjoys hunting, white-baiting, diving and generally just getting outdoors!